hikarimu/image-resizer/README.md

 # Image Resizer
 ## Introduction
-A simple project to resize image with long running process architecture.
+A simple project to resize image with long running process architecture by Hikari (hikarimuchtar@gmail.com).

 Simplified flow:
 1. User post a job with a file image